mediaelement/mediaelement/README.md

 ```

 #### Optional: multiple codecs
-This includes multiple codecs for various browsers (H.264 for IE and Safari, WebM for Chrome, Firefox 4, and Opera, Ogg for Firefox 3) as well as a Flash fallback for non HTML5 browsers with JavaScript disabled.
+This includes multiple codecs for various browsers (H.264 for IE9+, Safari, and Chrome, WebM for Firefox 4 and Opera, Ogg for Firefox 3).

 ```html
 <video width="320" height="240" poster="poster.jpg" controls="controls" preload="none">